charlieee-SAR/CDWNet-v1/README.md

   --work-dir work_dirs/CDWNet
 ```

-If the dataset is not placed under `segmentation/data/OS-CDW`, override the data root from the command line:
+If the dataset is not placed under `segmentation/data/OS-CDW`, override the data root:

 ```bash
 cd segmentation